LeonWGal/galCMD/README.md

  # Updates & Bugfixes

+# 0.9
+- Version 0.9 restores non-interactive CLI usage for username downloads.
+Usernames can again be passed directly as positional arguments.
+-  A new --version flag prints the current script version without starting the interactive prompt.

 # 0.8 Improvements

 - Downloads now write to a temporary `.tmp` file and  renamed on completion, prevents partial files seen as finished when the download is interrupted.